Colby44/node-js-getting-started/README.md

    Identify what aspects of the work have been correctly implemented and what have not.
    I believe everythin ghas been correctly implemented.

    Identify anyone with whom you have collaborated or discussed the assignment.
-    I worked alone.
+   I worked with Emma Panullo.

    Say approximately how many hours you have spent completing the assignment.
    About one hour.